yuqi-liang-qiqi/SequenzoWebsite/docs/en/function-library/hierarchical_clustering.md

 ### What it does

 * Uses the precomputed `linkage_matrix` to draw a dendrogram.
-* Labels are intentionally hidden to avoid unreadable plots when n is large.
+* Labels are intentionally hidden to avoid unreadable plots when the sample size n is large.
 If you need labeled leaves for small n, generate a custom dendrogram with `scipy.cluster.hierarchy.dendrogram` outside this helper.
-* If `save_as` is provided, saves the figure at `dpi` and does not block program execution; otherwise shows the plot.
+* If you pass `save_as`, the figure is saved to that path; its resolution is controlled by `dpi` (default 200), and saving won’t block your program.
+If you don’t pass `save_as`, the plot is shown on screen instead.

 ### Returns

-* None (side effects: renders and/or saves a figure)
+* None (renders and/or saves a figure)

-Note: If your distance matrix had NaN/Inf or was slightly asymmetric, `Cluster()` already repaired it before computing linkage; a warning may have been printed then but it is not an error.
+Note: If your distance matrix had `NaN`/`Inf` or was slightly asymmetric, `Cluster()` already repaired it before computing linkage; a warning may have been printed then but it is not an error.

 ### Examples